Possession of brass knuckles in Wisconsin is a misdemeanor in certain circumstances. Contact us at (414) 270-0202 for representation

 Can felons possess brass knuckles?

-Currently, no law prohibits felons from possessing brass knuckles.
-Felons are prohibited from possessing firearms and electronic weapons, but so far brass knuckles haven’t been included in felon prohibitions.
+No current Wisconsin law prohibits felons from possessing brass knuckles.
+They’re prohibited from possessing firearms and electronic weapons, but so far brass knuckles aren’t included.

 Possession of brass knuckles is potentially a crime.
 Contact us at (414) 270-0202 immediately for help.